Deploy autonomy with boundaries.

 Technical Review

-Scope the environment, embodiment, operating constraints, and where Xolver can fit.
+Scope the environment, robot type, operating constraints, and where Xolver can fit.

 Evaluation Alignment

-Discuss feasibility, success criteria, and whether a shadow-mode or pilot engagement makes sense.
+Discuss feasibility, success criteria, and whether a passive evaluation or pilot engagement makes sense.

 Bounded Pilot